riceissa/breathing/doc.md

 What does all of this show?
 Well, the quantity $\frac{\Delta p\mathrm{CO_2}}{p\mathrm{CO_2}}$ is actually the fractional change in pCO~2~.
 So it shows that _the change in pH is a function of the fractional change in pCO~2~_.
 This is one way to understand why having low CO~2~ means your pH changes more easily: the same amount of absolute CO~2~ change results in a greater fractional change in CO~2~.
 (Note: fractional change is almost the same thing as percentage change, just divided by 100.)

+Here's a model you can play around with in Python:

 ```python
 from math import log10